-The deadline for online applications for EEA is set by the JCQ and is normally at the end of February of Year 11.
+The deadline for online applications for EEA is set by the JCQ and is normally of March of Year 11.
 Only exceptionally would applications be processed after this date.

 Each application will require evidence of need, and the centre needs to hold evidence of this in its files that can be inspected at short notice.
 This evidence is provided on a Form 8 or Form 9 for each candidate and may include or be supplemented by: